Photoproduction of the $\pi N$ pair on nuclei and isobar configurations: Nucleus wave function

 is the wave function of the nucleus, which includes the states with one isobar $\mathnormal{\Delta}\,=\,\Delta _1, N_2,...,N_A$, two isobars $\mathnormal{\Delta}\,=\,\Delta _1, \Delta _2, N_3,...,N_A$ and etc. The wave functions $\Psi _{N}$ and $\Psi _{\Delta}$ are normalized correspondingly by $N_N$ and $N_\Delta$.

 The wave functions $\Psi _{\beta}^{\mathnormal{\Delta}}(X_{1},...,X_{A})$ of the $\mathnormal{\Delta}$-configuration satisfy the following equation

-Since those configurations, in which one or several nucleons are in an intrinsically excited state, are expected to be small because of the large excitation energy, for this equation one can find an approximation solution in a perturbative approach, according to which one can leave only $ n'= N= N_{1},N_{2},...,N_{A}$ configuration on the right-hand side of eq. (\ref{eq:3.3}).
+Since those configurations, in which one or several nucleons are in an intrinsically excited state, are expected to be small because of the large excitation energy, for this equation one can find an approximation solution in a perturbative approach, according to which one can leave only $ n'= N= N_1,N_2,...,N_A$ configuration on the right-hand side of eq. (\ref{eq:3.3}).
 Then, in this approximation we will have the equation

 In our model we will take into account only the dominant one-$\Delta$ configuration.
-Assuming that only two nucleons are involved in the excitation of the nucleon internal degrees of freedom, wave function $\Psi _{\Delta}$ of one-$\Delta$ configuration can be written as the superposition of the products of the wave function of $\Delta N$ system, which includes an isobar and the second nucleon (the participant of the transition $NN \rightarrow\Delta N$) and the wave function describing the state of other A--2 nucleons,
+Assuming that only two nucleons are involved in the excitation of the nucleon internal degrees of freedom, wave function $\Psi_{\Delta}$ of one-$\Delta$ configuration can be written as the superposition of the products of the wave function $\Psi^{\Delta N}_{[\beta_{i}\beta_{j}]}$ of $\Delta N$ system, which includes an isobar and the second nucleon (the participant of the transition $NN \rightarrow\Delta N$) and the wave function $\Psi^{N}_{(\beta_{i}\beta_{j})^{-1}}$ describing the state of the nucleon core, which includes other A--2 nucleons,

 Here